1 The R Environment

 • Multivariable analysis (e.g., factor analysis, principal component analysis, and structural equations modeling)

-Even better, new tools become available in R all the time.
-As with other open source programming languages, everyone can examine and contribute to R’s code.
+Even better, new tools become available in R all the time because, as with other open source programming languages, everyone can examine and contribute to R’s code.
 Users constantly publish their own code packages to expand R’s capabilities.
-As of March 2019, users have contributed over 13,700 packages to Comprehensive R Archive Network (CRAN), many of which perform complex statistical routines that are not (and may never be) available in other statistical software systems.
+As of June 2025, there are over 22 thousand packages to the Comprehensive R Archive Network (CRAN)1.
+Many of these packages perform complex statistical routines that are not (and may never be) available in other statistical software systems.

 In Windows, there are several ways to use R. The standard R graphical unit interface (GUI) allows you to point and click to do many basic tasks.
-Another GUI is R Commander, developed by John Fox at McMaster University.
-R Commander displays the underlying R code for each analysis to help the user learn the programming language.
-Tinn-R is another GUI from Jose Claudio Faria.
+Other graphical unit interfaces are R Commander, developed by John Fox at McMaster University; and Tinn-R, developed by Jose Claudio Faria.

-These GUIs are friendly and easy to grasp if you’re a beginner.
+These graphical unit interfaces are friendly and easy to grasp if you’re a beginner.
 But to use all of R’s capabilities you will need to do more than point and click.
-A more complete way of using R is through an integrated development environment IDE), which, in short, helps you code.
+A more complete way of using R is through an integrated development environment (IDE), which, in short, helps you code.
 The most popular IDE for R is RStudio, which organizes the user’s screen into panes that display scripts, objects, graphics, and the R console.

 In these notes, we will use RStudio a lot.
 The goal is for you to start taking full advantage of R’s capabilities.